lisazumana03/prp372s-semester1-digitalportfolio/README.md

 **Task:** I had to do this course, because it was able help me in terms of creating the CV.

-**Action:** I did the course, because it was able to help me construct a competitive CV for today's job market.
+**Action:** I did this course, because it was able to help me construct a competitive CV for today's job market.

 **Result:** The outcome from this course was that I gained the skills on how to construct a competitive CV for the job market that is competitive.